January 30, 2026

 Smokey Old Bastard / IMAGE from Philippine Primer

-But if you’re in for some adventure, you can also try the Bartender’s Choice, wherein you let the bartender craft the cocktail for you.
-He’ll start by asking you about your usual drink, your preferences, even allergies.
+The bartender will start by asking you about your usual drink, your preferences, even allergies.
 You can also tell a quick story about how bad your day was, and he’ll gladly brew something that will fit your mood.

-Eight years later, Blind Pig still remained its humble concept.
+Blind Pig still remained its humble concept.
 In fact, if you Google the bar right now, you won’t see much information about it as it wants to keep the quiet and mysterious vibe.

 You won’t really notice that there’s a bar hiding inside if not for the braille.
 The interior will also remind you of the old NYC with its dim light, vintage decorations, and soft old music—kind of like entering a time warp.
 Lighting is very dim so as to keep up with the theme of secrecy, but you’ll get the hang of it after a while.